-The slate of the candidates for Officers and Trustees shall consist of those members in good standing proposed by the Nominating Committee and those nominated from the floor at the Election Meeting.
-With such member’s permission, any Voting Member of record may qualify as a candidate for Officer or Trustee by being nominated from the floor at the Election Meeting by at least three (3) other Voting Members (one nominating and two seconding).
+The slate of the candidates for Officers and Trustees shall consist of those Voting Members proposed by the Nominating Committee and those Voting Members nominated from the floor at the Election Meeting.
+With such member’s permission, any Voting Member may qualify as a candidate for Officer or Trustee by being nominated from the floor at the Election Meeting by at least three (3) other Voting Members (one nominating and two seconding).

 Section 3.
 Notice of Nominations

-Notice of the entire slate of candidates proposed by the Nominating Committee shall be incorporated into the Notice of Election Meeting, which Notice shall be sent to all members in good standing at least two (2) weeks in advance of said meeting, in the same manner as permitted for the notice of a membership meeting.
+Notice of the entire slate of candidates proposed by the Nominating Committee shall be incorporated into the notice of Election Meeting, which notice shall be given at least two (2) weeks in advance of said meeting, in the same manner as permitted for the notice of a membership meeting.

 Section 4.
 Vacancies